MahamudHub/Engineering-61-Final-Web-Project/README.md

 ![ProjectStructure](Assets/ProjectStructureOfPOM.jpg)

 Once the pageobject is populated, unit testing of each method should be carried out at the unittests package by creating a new class (WEBSITENAME+”tester”).

 The name of the methods for testing is left under user digression, although industry practices such as using “Is”+METHODNAME+”correct” for booleans and METHODNAME+”test” for void is recommended.

 Credential.properties can be added and modified in the resources package.
 This package can be used to create scenarios in a new feature file (WEBSITENAME+”.feature”) for the pageobject.
-The feature file must be populated with Gherkin text.
+The feature file must be populated with Gherkin syntax.

-A stepdef file (WEBSITENAME+”Stepdef”) is to be added in the stepdef package and the gherkin text from the feature file to be called.
+A stepdef file (WEBSITENAME+”Stepdef”) is to be added in the stepdef package and the gherkin syntax from the feature file to be called.

 The test runner then allows the user to run the specific test methods required.